Dan Castner - First Days in the Outdoor Industry

 Dan: I started in '67.
 Since I wasn't doing so well in school, I decided to drop out my Senior year.
 So I ended up deciding to hitchhike around Europe by myself which I did.
 And so that year I took off and I came back for my senior year and I finally find myself on the Dean's list for all three quarters.
 I was on probation the whole time because all my friends were no longer around I finally hit the books.

 However my senior year a friend of mine had a bike shop in Athens, Ohio called The Pedlar.
 So I became a bike mechanic.
 It was my first time I was on a ten speed.
 So after that I thought I want to run a retail store.
 That's what I wanna have my own retail store like my friend Jim did and I wanted to do it in outdoor stuff.
 So that's where I got enthused about the outdoor trade.
-So I sent out resumes to Kelty, Gerry, Sierra Designs and North Face and asked for a job...got to response!
+So I sent out resumes to Kelty, Gerry, Sierra Designs and North Face and asked for a job...got no response!
 Finally, I realised there was no real HR department at these companies.
 These people...there was no formal “we appreciate your interest”...this didn't happen.
-And so I wrote to them all and said "You know I applied for a job and I think you need to respond to me" and one day Grinlinka Wickerman at The North Face responded and said come to Berkeley when I was in Berkeley.
+And so I wrote to them all and said "You know I applied for a job and I think you need to respond to me" and one day Grinlinka Wickerman at The North Face responded and said come to North Face when I was in Berkeley.

 Kevin Smith: Great name!